mazzy89/invo/terraform/README.md

 An RDS Mysql database is created in a separated database subnet group.

+The entire application resources, except for the logical network, are self-contained in a Terraform module configurable.

-Terraform generates as output an ECS Task Definition JSON file one for each environment where the Invo application is deployed and it stores them in the repository.
+At the apply phase, Terraform generates as output an ECS Task Definition JSON file one for each environment where the Invo application is deployed and it stores them in the repository.

 The Task definition is used as Artifact in Spinnaker to deploy the ECS Service on the ECS cluster.